xdlrt/xproxy/README-EN.md

 ## Install

+you can install this extension in chrome app store: [xproxy](https://chrome.google.com/Pebstore/detail/xproxy/hafgnnmjcganjajbeilchhdcmnpdmdkm)

-You can download the lastest realease and load unpacked extension in Chrome.
+You can also download the lastest realease and load unpacked extension in Chrome.

 ## Usage